ming71/toolbox/README.md

 * **drawbox**
 Useful tool for drawing bbox through providied points.The only customed part is your points obtaining function.

+## matplotlib
+Provided a template for plotting 2D and 3D figure.

 ## other tools
 * **data_partition**
 Helpful of partition of dataset.

 * **img_format_trans**
 A simple tool for conversion of image format.

 * **visdom-train-example**
 A example for training while monitoring on loss and ac curve.More details and attention have been attached to file inside.

 * **python-cmd**
 Linux command execution through python file , provided as a easy but sufficient demo.

 * **shuffle**
-**Randomly** generate small subdataset from the dataset.
+Randomly generate small subdataset from the dataset.

 * **match_check**
 Verify if images and annotations do not correspond and output the associated file names.

+* **crop_bbox_and_save**
+Crop bbox area from raw image and save for other usage.